 The ability to generate random variables according to a given probability distribution with density of the form

-where $\mathcal{M}$ is a convex subset of $\mathbb{R}^d$ is central to Bayesian computation and arises in a number of applications such as image processing \cite{green2015bayesian}), statistical mechanics (\cite{Leimkuhler15}), and inverse problems (\cite{Stuart_2010}).
+is central to Bayesian computation, and arises in a number of applications such as image processing \cite{green2015bayesian}, statistical mechanics \cite{Leimkuhler15}, and inverse problems \cite{Stuart_2010}.
+Here $U:\mathcal{M}\to\mathbb{R}$ is a given function, and $\mathcal{M}$ is a convex subset of $\mathbb{R}^d$.
 Markov chain Monte Carlo (MCMC) methods deal with this problem by constructing a Markov chain that is stationary with respect to $\pi$.
 Two widely used approaches to construct such a Markov chain are as follows: 1) Based on an accept-reject mechanism \citep{metropolis1953equation}; 2) Based on stochastic differential equations (SDEs) such as the Langevin SDE \citep{Roberts96}.
 Algorithms based on the first approach may suffer from poor mixing properties, especially in high dimensions \citep{DM19}.
 On the other hand, SDE-based algorithms can exhibit faster convergence properties at the cost of some (controlled) bias \citep{durmus2017nonasymptotic,JMLR:v22:21-0453,Dalalyan19}.

 Piecewise Deterministic Markov Processes (PDMPs) were introduced in the early 1980s by \cite{davis1984piecewise} in the context of biological and communication systems.
 They are non-diffusive, irreversible Markov processes that evolve deterministically between random times.
 Similarly to the case of SDE samplers, it is possible to design PDMPs that are invariant with respect to $\pi$.
 This has led to variety of sampling algorithms such as the Zig-Zag sampler (ZZS), \cite{bierkens2019ergodicity}, the Bouncy Particle Sampler (BPS), \cite{bouchard2018bouncy}, the Boomerang Sampler (BS), \cite{bierkens2020boomerang} and the Coordinate Sampler(CS), \cite{wu2020coordinate} to name a few.
 Implementation of these algorithms is discussed in \cite{fearnhead2018piecewise}.